sktime/skpro/docs/introduction.rst

 | 3   | Example model 3   | (3) 28\ :math:`\pm`\ 3\*       | (3) 29\ :math:`\pm`\ 4\*       |
 +-----+-------------------+--------------------------------+--------------------------------+

-Going back to the boston housing example, the code to produce such a model comparison can be composed in a few lines:
+Going back to the California Housing example, the code to produce such a model comparison can be composed in a few lines:

 .. literalinclude:: ../examples/workflow.py
     :language: python